 “Everything you want is on the other side of fear.”— Jack Canfield

 Rejection – the very thought of it will send many of us running for the hills.
-Yet no matter how hard you try to escape it, it will catch up with you because it’s a fundamental part of the human experience.
+Yet no matter how hard you try to escape it, it will catch up with you because it’s a fundamental aspect of the human experience.

 A kid on her first day at school would rather run back home into the safe arms of her mother than make new friends.
 A teenager is willing to do pretty much anything to be accepted by the cool crowd in his high school.

 In ancient tribes, being ostracized was as good as a death sentence because of how dependent the members were on each other when it came to their survival.
 A baby that isn’t shown signs of love and affection such as being held, nuzzled or hugged can literally stop growing and might even die, even with proper nutrition!
 On both an instinctive and social level, we know that rejection is bad news.

 The truth is that we can never really get rid of the fear.
-We can only learn how to manage it and knowing how to do this is an essential ingredient of success.
+We can only learn how to manage it – knowing how to do this is an essential ingredient of success.
 Almost everyone who has become recognized for some talent, discovery or idea has faced rejection on the path to success.
-Even though they experienced the demoralizing effects of rejection, they didn’t let it get to them and they kept going.
+Even though they experienced the demoralizing effects of rejection, they didn’t let it get to them, and they kept going.

 A recording studio prophesized that The Beatles would have no future in show business.
 Michael Jordan was cut out from his high school basketball team.
 A newspaper told Walt Disney that he lacked imagination and had no original ideas.
 Oprah Winfrey was demoted from her job because a news anchor thought that she wasn’t fit for television.
 Rowling’s Harry Potter was rejected by 12 different publishers.

-Eventually, I realized that there will always be critics and naysayers who’ll be happy to rain on my parade, but it’s essential that I don’t give them any power and let their judgments have any sort of bearing on my creative endeavors.
+Eventually, I realized that there will always be critics and naysayers who’ll be happy to rain on my parade, but it’s essential that I don’t give them any power and let their judgments have any sort of bearing on my creative abilities.
 What matters is that I continue to express my truth and maintain my focus on delivering quality content that will continue to enrich the lives of people who do appreciate my work.

 The truth is that if you want to play a bigger game in life, you have to be willing to take healthy risks and put yourself out there, because success is a numbers game.
 We’re less likely to do this if we’re constantly worried about what others think of us.

 For example, if your former partner left you for someone else in your last relationship, the chances are high that you will feel insecure and anxious in your next relationship if you haven’t done the inner work to heal from this past betrayal.
 If you want to prevent people from having the power to push your buttons, you have to be willing to probe into your issues and deal with them appropriately.
 You can gain more awareness about your fear and how it’s affecting your life by journaling and working with a qualified therapist who can help you work through the issues.

-- Develop a healthier outlook on rejection: It can be tempting to make rejection appear to be scarier than it really is.
+4. Develop a healthier outlook on rejection: It can be tempting to make rejection appear to be scarier than it really is.
 Like little kids in the dark, we see rejection as a monster that’s lurking in the shadows, ready to pounce on us.
 Just like kids, we create these imaginary projections from our fears and give them too much significance.
 But rejection does not have to be viewed from the lens of drama and finality.
 We can shift our perspective on rejection towards one that is healthier and more conducive to the evolution of our consciousness.
 What if we saw rejection as nothing but useful feedback?
 If we can analyze things objectively, we could learn a lot of valuable insights, which we can use to tweak our strategy.

 All my best on your journey,